 In New York City, the minimum wage is $13.50 per hour for businesses with less than 10 employees, and $15.00 per hour for businesses with more than 11 employees.
+After December 31, 2019, all employees in New York City must be paid at least $15.00 per hour.
 Outside New York City the minimum wage is $11.10 per hour.

 Wage orders published by the Department of Labor can modify the minimum wage rate for workers in certain industries.
 Businesses should contact the Department of Labor if they will apply any credits, such as meals or tips, towards meeting the minimum wage rate.
 It is illegal to pay employees below the wage rate.

 Under the Wage Theft Prevention Act, private employers in New York State must provide all of their employees (both exempt and non-exempt) with a pay notice.
 This pay notice must include the following information:

 - Basis of wages (hourly, shift, day, week, piece, etc.);

 - Intent to claim any allowances towards the minimum wage;

 - The Doing Business As (DBA) name of the employer; and